Carnival of Venice with Kids: Mask-Making Workshops and Best Viewing Spots

 Morning (8 a.m. to 11 a.m.)

 Out the door early.
-Coffee for adults, fresh pastries (try a frittella veneziana at any neighborhood bakery), then the morning St. Mark's Square visit before the cruise-ship crowds arrive.
+Coffee for adults, fresh pastries (try a frittella veneziana at any neighbourhood bakery), then the morning St. Mark's Square visit before the cruise-ship crowds arrive.
 Take the costume photos here, in the soft morning light, with a still-passable amount of breathing room.

 Late morning (11 a.m. to 1 p.m.)